xpack/web-doxygen/website/docs/api/classes/translatorrussian.md

-<p>This is used in the documentation of a group before the list of links to documented files</p>
+This is used in the documentation of a group before the list of links to documented files

-<p>This is used in the standard footer of each page and indicates when the page was generated</p>
+This is used in the standard footer of each page and indicates when the page was generated

-<p>Definition at line 458 of file <a href="/web-doxygen/docs/api/files/src/translator-ru-h">translator_ru.h</a>.</p>
+Definition at line 458 of file <a href="/web-doxygen/docs/api/files/src/translator-ru-h">translator_ru.h</a>.

 <div class="doxyProgramListing">